johnlivingprooff/learn-vue-framework/README.md

 This reflects the progress of the Project on a Daily basis:

 - Day 1: Creating Vue instances and mounting them onto HTML elements/tags: [Tweet](https://twitter.com/ola0luwajj/status/1743268556437860694)
+- Day 2: What's a Proxy in Vue, and how it simplifies data access: [Tweet](https://)
+- Day 3: Vue methods, directives, two-way data binding and reactivity.
+- Day 4: Binding Attributes, Outputting RawHTML, Listening to Events, passing on data with events, event modifiers

 ## Features